encoredev/encore/docs/how-to/express-migration.md

 ### Forklift migration (quick start)

-You can use a forklift migration strategy and move the entire application over to Encore.ts in one shot by wrapping your existing HTTP router in a catch-all handler.
+When you quickly want to migrate to Encore.ts and don't need all the functionality to begin with, you can use a forklift migration strategy.
+This approach moves the entire application over to Encore.ts in one shot, by wrapping your existing HTTP router in a catch-all handler.

 **Approach benefits**